filidorwiese/stellar-wallet/README.md

 `$ stellar-wallet-cli set-inflation-pool`

 And provide the pool address and your secret key to continue.
+When complete you can verify if the pool is correctly set by running `stellar-wallet-cli balance`.

-When complete you can verify if the pool is correctly set by running `stellar-wallet-cli balance`
+My personal favorite pool: https://lumenaut.net/

 ### ISC License